DaveBackus/Data_Bootcamp/README.md

 >**Should you take this course if you already know how to code?**  Probably not, there are more advanced options that would suit you better.
 If you take it anyway, please don’t scare the other students.

 This is work in progress.
-The working outline is in the Wiki (link upper right).
 Working examples are posted in the Code directory.
-Suggestions welcome, either add them to the wiki or (perferred) email me:  db3@nyu.edu (Dave Backus @ NYU).
+Suggestions welcome: either post them at the "Issues" link on the upper right or email me:  db3@nyu.edu (Dave Backus @ NYU).
 Thanks in advance.

 **Acknowledgements.**
 This was Glenn Okun's idea, so I should probably thank him, although he really should have done this himself.
 I do appreciate his support.
 And I know I should thank Chase Coleman and Spencer Lyon, aka Tom Sargent's Python Team, and Paul Backus.
 They're responsible for most of what I've done here, either directly or indirectly.